randomcoww/chef-docker_deploy/README.md

 # docker_deploy-cookbook

-This recipe provides some version control automation for service deploymenhts as Docker containers.
+This recipe provides some versioning automation for services deployed as Docker containers:

-Recipe for facilitating Docker deployments.

-* Some automation for handling deployment of container revisions
- *

-* Treat revisions of same service image/containers as a group.
+* Treat a revision containers of the same service as a group.
- * Detect container config changes.
- * Automatically stop and replace containers of old revisions with new.
+ * Automatically stop container of a previous revision and replace with new.
+ * Keep old revisions available for quick rollback.
- * Keep old revisions and remove after N rotations.
+ * Rotate out old containers after N releases.
- * Cleanup associated images.

-* Some automation involving image builds including cleaning bad builds
+ * Detect changes in container configuration and only replace as needed.
+ * Clean out local images associated with old containers if no longer used.

+Some image build options:

+* Build container contents using chef (based on method used by knife-container)

 ## Requirements

-* Docker
+* Docker 1.3.3-1.4.1
-* Docker image with chef-init
+* Docker base image with chef-init

-Chef provides various Docker base images with chef-init including:
+Chef provides various Docker images with chef-init including:
 * chef/ubuntu-12.04
 * chef/ubuntu-14.04

-## Supported Platforms

-* Docker 1.3.3-1.4.1

 ## Create image example